Places to stay with the quirky factor

-Here’s just a taste of places to stay with a twist, check out our glamping section for more accommodation of the weird and wonderful variety.
+Here’s just a taste of places to stay with a twist, check out our accommodation pages to find more.

 With her ‘hayday’ as a home for travelling horses behind her Gertrude the horsebox has been given an oh-so-pretty new look.
 Decked out with a king size bed and bunks for two kids she’s a super cool holiday retreat perfect for those with a soft spot for shabby chic.
 Meet her pitched up by a stream at the beautifully rustic Elm Farm campsite between Porthtowan and Portreath beaches.